ColeZenk/SD403_TrailCamera_NDSU/README.md

 SD 403/405 is the final demonstration of applied skills for soon to be graduating NDSU students.
 The project chosen for this group(6) was to create a trail cam with the ability to capture images with an ESP32-CAM and transmit it to a phone 2 miles away including relavand data (sensor info).
 An additional requirement of a TFT UI was also included in the initial BOR.
-This group decided to up the anti so to speak, and devised a structure that could transmil *live* data 2 miles away.
+This group decided to up the anti so to speak, and devised a structure that could transmit *live* data 2 miles away.

 ## Plan: